marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 ### Choosing the Wrong Software Provider

-Much like high-quality vehicles are an absolutely crucial component of any vehicle sharing company, your software needs to be high-quality, too.
-Offering an app that frustrates and confuses users is a very bad policy, as we already mentioned above.
+Since high-quality vehicles are an absolutely crucial component of any vehicle sharing company, your software needs to be high quality, too.
+Offering an app that frustrates and confuses users is a very bad policy.
 Similarly, having faulty or unusable hardware makes the entire foundation upon which your company is built unstable.

 > A good software provider will always include reporting.

 Also worth mentioning: having software and hardware but having to pay extra for analytics and reporting is an absolute waste of money.
 A good software provider will always include reporting as part of the deal.
-If you’re curious about what to look for in your software provider, check out our [blog post](https://www.wundermobility.com/blog/5-things-to-look-for-in-a-vehicle-sharing-software-provider "5 Things to Look For in your Vehicle Sharing Software Provider") on the topic.
+(If you’re curious about other things to look for in your software provider, check out our [blog post](https://www.wundermobility.com/blog/5-things-to-look-for-in-a-vehicle-sharing-software-provider "5 Things to Look For in your Vehicle Sharing Software Provider") on the topic.)

 The good news is that all of the risks we mentioned are manageable.
-If you’re unsure of the best way to go about launching your company or you simply want to learn more about what to expect when starting a vehicle sharing business, feel free to contact us by clicking the button below.
+If you’re unsure of the best way to go about launching your company or want to learn more about what to expect when starting a vehicle sharing business, feel free to contact us by clicking the button below.